MCP Integration

 you give a server connection becomes the prefix for its tools (e.g.,MyServerName.tool_name

-). - External MCP servers (especially SSE ones) must be running separately for the agent to connect to them.
+). - External MCP servers (especially SSE and streaming HTTP ones) must be running separately for the agent to connect to them.